- Most significant changes: Automatic emergency braking and a new Rear Door Alert system are now standard.

 A Midnight Edition appearance package that was offered on the 2017 Platinum trim shifts to the 2018 SL model instead later in the model year.
 The package includes black 20-inch alloy wheels and extensive use of black exterior trim.

-The Pathfinder is a roomy seven-seat SUV powered by a 284-horsepower, 3.5-liter V-6 engine that works with a continuously variable automatic transmission.
-Front- and all-wheel-drive models are offered.
+The Pathfinder is a roomy seven-seat SUV powered by a 284-horsepower, 3.5-liter V-6 engine that works with a continuously variable auto transmission.
+Front- and all-wheel-drive models are offered on the Nissan Pathfinder.

-The SUV market is ultra-competitive these days, so it isn't surprising that Nissan has made automatic emergency braking standard on the Pathfinder.
-The addition addresses one of the issues with the SUV, which finished last in a field of eight when we tested the 2017 version in our 2016 Three-Row SUV Challenge.
-Unchanged is the fact that the Pathfinder still doesn't offer Apple CarPlay or Android Auto smartphone connectivity.
+The SUV market is ultra-competitive these days, so it isn’t surprising that Nissan has made automatic emergency braking standard on the Pathfinder.
+The addition of this automatic emergency feature addresses one of the issues with the Nissan Pathfinder SUV, which finished last in a field of eight when we tested the 2017 version in our 2016 Three-Row SUV Challenge.
+Unchanged is the fact that the Pathfinder still doesn’t offer Apple CarPlay or Android Auto smartphone app connectivity.